-The bill would require an insurer or the insurance group of which the insurer is a member to submit a CGAD to the Commissioner by June 1 of each year, with the first filing June 1, 2018.
-If an insurer is a member of an insurance group, the insurer would be required to submit the report to the Commissioner of the lead state for the insurance group, in accordance with the lead state's laws, as determined by the procedures outlined in the most recent financial analysis handbook (handbook) adopted by the NAIC.
+The bill requires an insurer or the insurance group of which the insurer is a member to submit a CGAD to the Commissioner by June 1 of each year, with the first filing being June 1, 2018.
+If an insurer is a member of an insurance group, the insurer is required to submit the report to the Commissioner of the lead state for the insurance group, in accordance with the lead state's laws, as determined by the procedures outlined in the most recent financial analysis handbook (handbook) adopted by the NAIC.

-The bill would require that the CGAD must include a signature of the insurer or insurance group's chief executive officer or corporate secretary attesting the insurer has implemented the corporate governance practices and a copy of the disclosure was provided to the insurer's board of directors or other appropriate committee.
-An insurer not required to submit a CGAD must submit one if requested to by the Commissioner.
+The bill requires the CGAD to include a signature of the insurer or insurance group's chief executive officer or corporate secretary attesting the insurer has implemented the corporate governance practices and a copy of the disclosure was provided to the insurer's board of directors or other appropriate committee.
+An insurer not required to submit a CGAD must submit one upon request of the Commissioner.

 The insurer or insurance group may provide information regarding corporate governance depending on how the insurer or insurance group has structured the system of governance.
-However, the insurer or insurance group would be encouraged to make CGAD disclosures by the following criteria: the level at which the insurer's or group's risk appetite is determined; the level at which the earnings, capital, liquidity, operations, and reputation of the insurer are overseen collectively and the supervision of those factors is coordinated and exercised; or the level at which legal liability for failure of general corporate governance duties would be placed.
-The bill would require the insurer or insurance group to indicate which of the three criteria was used to determine the level of reporting and explain subsequent changes in its level of reporting.
+However, the insurer or insurance group is encouraged to make CGAD disclosures by the following criteria: the level at which the insurer's or group's risk appetite is determined; the level at which the earnings, capital, liquidity, operations, and reputation of the insurer are overseen collectively and the supervision of those factors is coordinated and exercised; or the level at which legal liability for failure of general corporate governance duties would be placed.
+The bill requires the insurer or insurance group to indicate which of the three criteria was used to determine the level of reporting and explain subsequent changes in its level of reporting.

-The bill would require the review of CGAD and additional requests to be made through the lead state, as determined by the procedures from the handbook.
-Additionally, insurers would not be required to duplicate information contained in documents already provided to the Commissioner.
+The bill requires the review of CGAD and additional requests to be made through the lead state, as determined by the procedures from the handbook.
+Additionally, insurers are not required to duplicate information contained in documents already provided to the Commissioner.

-The bill would authorize the Commissioner to adopt rules and regulations, no later than January 1, 2019, to carry out the provisions of this section.
+The bill authorizes the Commissioner to adopt rules and regulations, no later than January 1, 2019, to carry out the provisions of this section.

-The insurer or insurance group would have discretion over what information is provided in a CGAD, but the Commissioner could request any additional information and material necessary to provide the Commissioner with a clear understanding of corporate governance policies.
-Additionally, the bill would require the CGAD to be prepared consistent with all Department rules, regulations, and documentation.
-The bill would recognize documents, materials, and other information in the CGAD disclosed to the Commissioner as confidential by law and privileged and not subject to the Kansas Open Records Act.
-The confidential materials subsection would sunset on July 1, 2022.
+The insurer or insurance group has discretion over what information is provided in a CGAD, but the Commissioner could request any additional information and material necessary to provide the Commissioner with a clear understanding of corporate governance policies.
+Additionally, the bill requires the CGAD to be prepared consistent with all Department rules, regulations, and documentation.
+The bill recognizes documents, materials, and other information in the CGAD disclosed to the Commissioner as confidential by law and privileged and not subject to the Kansas Open Records Act.
+The confidential materials subsection sunsets on July 1, 2022.